contract dispute arbitration in Oak Lawn, Illinois 60454

 Federal agencies have assessed $285 in penalties against businesses in this ZIP.
 Start your arbitration case →

 The Arbitration: The arbitration proceedings began in December 2023 before a three-member panel experienced in construction law.
 Each side presented detailed timelines, email chains, and expert testimony.
 Taylor’s lead attorney, Sara Mitchell, emphasized the importance of the contract’s penalty clause and painted Mason Electric as contractually negligent.
-Mason’s counsel, David Lin, argued that Taylor’s frequent design changes caused cascading delays and that withholding payments violated Illinois contract law principles.
+Mason’s counsel, the claimant, argued that Taylor’s frequent design changes caused cascading delays and that withholding payments violated Illinois contract law principles.

 Witness testimony from a project manager revealed that Taylor’s late revisions were submitted as late as June 10, just over a month before the stipulated deadline, significantly impacting Mason’s workflow.
 The arbitrators also reviewed invoices confirming Mason had absorbed nearly $40,000 in additional material costs due to expedited shipping fees caused by the very same supply issues.